janeadamdesign/bonx/README.md

 Modular animated card elements are passed data as props to exhibit each individual product.
 ‘Values’ page elucidates design philosophy and corporate/social responsibility commitments with full-page illustrations.
 Basket functionality retrieves data from React state mirrored to browser cookies such that data is retained on page refresh.
 A dedicated basket page directs user to checkout via Stripe.

+All images generated with Midjourney.

+## Known issues

+- Firefox (iOS): appearance / retreat of bottom browser bezel causes unwanted expansion / contraction of UI not present on any other browser/environment combination.

 ## API Calls

 - getAddress API: generate addresses from postcode